Serving in the Vietnam War was in many ways like being in an ongoing episode of M*A*S*H.

 Our mascot was a black Asian leopard.
 Since our unit was the 13th Tactical Fighter Squadron and our emblem was a black panther – we were the “Panther Pack.”

-In popular myth many in the squadron thought we had named our mascot Eldridge as a nod to the Black Panther leader Eldridge Cleaver in the 1960s.
-Years later I learned that he was really named after a member of the 13th, whose last name was Eldridge, who routinely destroyed the hootch lounge/bar after one or two drinks.
-One of the back seaters, who was also a vet, took good care of the cat.
+We named our mascot Eldridge as a nod to the Black Panther leader Eldridge Cleaver in the 1960s.
+One of the back seaters, a vet, took care of the cat.
 Eldridge was pampered with steak from the O club and would play-attack and rough house with us, but he never ever hurt any aircrew member.
-(1)

 According to squadron lore, Eldridge was picked up by a member of Air America –CIA– in Malaysia in mid 1971 when he was 7 months old.
 By the time I arrived in SEA he was full grown and treated as if he were a big, read VERY BIG house cat.